-The Company will account for the acquisition under the provisions of FASB ASC Topic 805, Business Combinations.
-The Company is still in the process of verifying data and finalizing information related to the valuation and recording of identifiable intangible assets, net working capital, contingent liabilities, and the resulting effects on the amount of recorded goodwill.
-The Company expects to finalize these matters within the measurement period, which is currently expected to remain open through the third quarter of 2024.
-Less than \$0.1 million of revenue of the business of eSight was included in the Company's consolidated statement of income and comprehensive income for the quarter ended March 31, 2024.
+The Company accounted for the acquisition under the provisions of FASB ASC Topic 805, Business Combinations.
+The valuation process was completed during the third quarter of 2024.
+Approximately \$0.8 million of revenue of the business of eSight was included in the Company's consolidated statements of income and comprehensive income for the period ended September 30, 2024.